The development of renal IT in the UK

 These remarkable developments did not always begin as we might hope through coordinated, well planned, well-funded efforts.
 As so often when health care improves, it happens through the blood, sweat and tears of groups of prescient individuals who see the potential and are willing to commit themselves to make things happen.

-Some of these developments were first initiatives of the Renal Association, others were not, but almost all of the leaders were Renal Association members, and part of the history is how the Renal Association supported and embraced these systems as they emerged.
+Some of these developments were first initiatives of the UK Kidney Association, others were not, but almost all of the leaders were UK Kidney Association members, and part of the history is how the UK Kidney Association supported and embraced these systems as they emerged.

 Here we will be honouring and celebrating the achievements of those enthusiasts by recording the history of these Renal IT developments.